 This home in the Allendale County community of Appleton likely was built around 1853, though the early history of the house is unknown.
 C.H.
-Colding owned around 900 acres in this area – then part of Barnwell County – in 1850 and grew corn, sweet potatoes, and cotton.
+Colding owned around 900 acres in this area – then part of Barnwell County – in 1850 and with the use of enslaved labor, grew corn, sweet potatoes, and cotton.
 He bought an additional 430 acres of land in 1853 that had been part of the White Lands tract, including the parcel where this house sits.
 In 1855 Colding released to William Flowers in trust for his wife, Elizabeth, “all that tract or parcel of land whereon I now reside containing four hundred and thirty acres,” implying that the house was extant at that time.

 Following Colding’s death in 1883, the 430 acres were divided among his family members as well as others who had an interest in the estate.
 Colding’s son, C.H.
 Colding, Jr., conveyed his interest of the property, which included 10 acres and the “homestead,” to Richard Henry Walker.
 Walker was instrumental in developing the village of Appleton, a railroad town established in 1872 and named for a railroad official.